giftwilliams/DSA-CH23-GROUP-27/README.md

 ## Data Structures and Algorithms (DSA) Implementations

 This project heavily utilizes specific data structures and algorithms to optimize performance and deliver a smooth user experience.
-You can find these implementations in `client/src/utils/`.
+You can find these implementations in `client/src
+.

 ### 1. Merge Sort (Sorting & Ranking)
 - **File**: `sorting.ts`
 - **Use Case**: Ranks feed posts based on a composite score combining recency and engagement (likes, comments, shares).
-- **Why**: Provides a guaranteed `O(n log n)` stable sort, ensuring that posts with identical engagement metrics maintain their relative chronological order.
+- Why : Provides a guaranteed `O(n log n)` stable sort, ensuring that posts with identical engagement metrics maintain their relative chronological order.

 ### 2. Binary Search
 - **File**: `sorting.ts`